ezeepAPi/printingapi/code-samples-python/README.md

-# Python code example for getting access token
+# Python for getting access token

 To get the access of secure printing  required access token.
 Python code example to get the access token is given in **oauth.py**